nrsyed/computer-vision/README.md

 # Computer vision utilities

 This repo contains a number of computer vision–related utilities I've made.
-They rely primarily on OpenCV and are written in both C++ and/or Python.
+They rely primarily on OpenCV and are written in C++ and/or Python.
 Brief descriptions of the following utilities and programs, as well as links to more detailed information, can be found in the sections below.

 * [Multi-channel color thresholding](#multi-channel-color-thresholding)
 * [Multithreaded video stream read/display](#multithreaded-video-stream-readdisplay)